JacobJacob/tuyasmart_panel_ios_sdk_doc/en/resource/PanelOpen.md

 ### About Jump to Panel

-The panel jumps based on navigator push by default.
-When called, sdk will select the vc on the top of the current app to jump.
+The panel jumps based on navigation controller push by default.
+When called, sdk will select the view controller on the top of the current app to jump.
-**Note:** React-Native rendering of the panel VC will hide the NavigationBar.
-Please call self.navigationController.navigationBarHidden = NO when you return to your VC.
+**Note:** React-Native rendering of the panel view controller will hide the Navigation Bar.
+Please call `self.navigationController.navigationBarHidden = NO;` when you return to your view controller.

 ### Goto Device Panel